redis/redis-doc/commands/incr.md

 end
 ```

-There is a different way to fix this issue without using scripting, but using
+There is a different way to fix this issue without using scripting, by using
 Redis lists instead of counters.
 The implementation is more complex and uses more advanced features but has the
 advantage of remembering the IP addresses of the clients currently performing an